harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/metasploit-scanner-reference.md

 ##### Value

-Specify one of the following if you're setting up orchestration scan.
+Specify one of the following if you're setting up an orchestration scan.

 Brute-force test a host for SSH weak ssh/pass: